CIS565-Fall-2022/Project2-Stream-Compaction/README.md

 ![](img/Graph0.png)

+A blocksize of 256 seems to yield the best results since it was the first size large enough to take advantage of the parallelism offered by the GPU.

 ## Scan Performance
 ### Powers of 2

 ![](img/Graph1.png)

+Observations:
+- CPU Scan is our baseline
+- Thrust Scan is the fastest; this is expected since it is a library provided to us.
+- Efficient and Naive GPU scan were actually fairly inefficient; this is likely due to so suboptimal thread allocation.

 ### Non-Powers of 2

 ![](img/Graph2.png)

+Observations:
+- The same observations from running the implementations on array lengths that were powers of 2

 ## Compact

 ![](img/Graph3.png)

+Observations:
+- Compaction without Scan on the CPU is actually faster that with Scan
+- GPU implementations are still slower than the CPU implementations

 ## Why is My GPU Approach So Slow?
 (Extra Credit) (+5)